 Nets full of delicacies

 The sea, rivers, and lakes of Peru are home to more than one thousand types of fish and other aquatic species.
-Anchovy, giant squid, Pacific mackerel, horse mackerel, and bivalves stand out among the most used, and are exploited under principles of sustainability and responsible fishing that are contemplated in the new legislation sanctioned by the government.
+Anchovy, giant squid, Pacific mackerel, horse mackerel, and bivalves stand out among the most produced, and are obtained through principles of sustainability and responsible fishing that are contemplated in the new legislation sanctioned by the government.

 The Peruvian fishing industry specializes in the processing of frozen and conserved products packed in hermetic containers.
 Several species like squid, shrimp, scallops, mahi-mahi, trout, bivalves, and diverse types of seafood are processed and exported.

-The catalogue of the conserved-fishing industry includes products in several presentations and formats (entire, filleted, solid containers) and processes species like horse mackerel, Pacific mackerel, tuna, Peruvian sardine (anchovy), and mollusks like Peruvian abalones, clams, razor clams, etc., which come in different governing liquids, some accompanied with vegetables, thus making the consumer election quite easier.
+The catalogue of the conserved-fishing industry includes products in several presentations and formats (entire, filleted, solid containers) and processes species like horse mackerel, Pacific mackerel, tuna, anchovy, and mollusks like Peruvian abalones, clams, razor clams, etc., which come in different governing liquids, some accompanied with vegetables, thus making the consumer choice easier.
 Likewise, fresh-refrigerated, dehydrated, and smoked products are also processed and exported.
 The fishing industry applies adequate systems of quality control and complies with the sanitary regulations of the most demanding markets, where its products are competitively positioned.

 Peru’s climate variety, the availability of human resources and high-quality, domestically produced inputs such as fish meal and fish oil, sustain the potential for the development of aquaculture in the country.